 The panel timetable is now online (see your panel page and/or the timetable page), and registration is open.
-The registration form also offers the possibility to book University college accommodation.

 The Development Studies Association (DSA) is the largest and most coherent national platform for people studying, teaching and researching development issues.
 We encourage all with interest in development studies or wishing to attend the conference to join the association via our website.

 The Oxford Department of International Development (ODID) is the focus at Oxford for teaching and research on international development: the understanding of change and inequality in developing countries, and the interaction of these countries with the rest of the world.
 Read more.